MicrosoftEdge/MSEdgeExplainers/PasswordReveal/explainer.md

  <center><img src="register.png"></center>

-These qualitive factors encouraged us to propose a standardized solution.
+These qualitative factors encouraged us to propose a standardized solution.
 Additionally we've instrumented the reveal pseudo-element to check how often it appeared and how often it was clicked, and we found that unique users clicked the button on average on up to 10% of the sessions where the pseudo-element appeared.

 ## Proposal: